ARM-software/ComputeLibrary/README.md

 Android is a trademark of Google LLC.

 Arm, Cortex, Mali and Neon are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.

+Bazel is a trademark of Google LLC., registered in the U.S. and other countries.

+CMake is a trademark of Kitware, Inc., registered in the U.S. and other countries.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.